 I guess I don't know what you're asking

 It was a question for the commenter above.
-He said he had written a very long comment (too long to post) which touched on various topics including algernon sidneyand therefore emailed it to you.
+He said he had written a very long comment which touched on various topics including algernon sidney - too long to post - and therefore emailed it to you.
 I was interested in what he might have said about Sidney and his book.

 This may help🌀